The Complete Guide to using Nature-throid: Dosing + Weight loss & More

 - Dizziness or the sensation of being light headed

-Starting dose may be as low as 16.25mg to 32.5mg taken at morning and/or in the afternoon.
+Starting doses may be as low as 16.25mg to 32.5mg taken at morning and/or in the afternoon.

-If you experience the symptoms above they may resolve over time, or they may not - if they persist beyond 2-4 weeks, it's like that they will stay.
+If you experience the symptoms above they may resolve over time, or they may not - if they persist beyond 2-4 weeks, it's likely that they will stay.

 Dosing is also very important when switching medications.

-Any time you add T3 containing medications the TSH will always drop very quickly.
+Any time you add T3 containing medications the TSH will always drop very quickly (9).

-Because of this many Doctors will under-dose thyroid patients when switching to NDT or Naturethroid and then use that as an excuse that the medication doesn't work.
+Because of this many Doctors will unintentionally under-dose thyroid patients when switching from LT4 to NDT or Nature-throid and then use that as an excuse that the medication doesn't work.

 When switching medications it's important to start low and titrate slow.

-That means a starting dose of 16.25-32.5mg with an increase every 10-14 days unless you experience symptoms of too much T3 (stated above).
+That means a starting dose of 16.25-32.5mg with an increase every 10-14 days unless you experience symptoms of excess T3 (stated above).

-Instead of basing dosing off of the TSH, dosing with T3 medications should be based off of a combination of the following: lab tests (free t3/reverse t3/sex hormone binding globulin), subjective symptoms, body temperature and heart rate.
+Instead of basing dosing off of the TSH, dosing with T3 medications should be based on a combination of the following: lab tests (free t3/reverse t3/sex hormone binding globulin), subjective symptoms, body temperature, metabolism, and heart rate.

-Using standard dosing recommendations with the TSH will generally result in under treatment for many patients.
+Using this standard, the traditional dosing recommendations based on TSH may result in under treatment for many patients.

 3. Monitor your Symptoms